 After a few weeks of social media following (stalking?), anxiously trying to figure out the right thing to say without seeming desperate, you’ve now secured a date.
 Great work.
 So you’ve got the dinner reservation set up or low-key cocktail bar on deck, now it’s time to consider what you’re going to wear.
 Even if you’re coming straight from work and will be dressed up, you should still put some thought into an outfit upgrade.
-Whether it’s a coffee date, cocktails, brunch or even a dressy evening out, these foolproof looks will have you looking sharp and ensure it’s not your style that doesn’t get you date #2.
+Whether it’s a coffee date, cocktails, brunch or even a dressy evening out, these foolproof looks will have you looking sharp and ensure it’s not your style that doesn’t get you that next date.
 We can’t say the same for your terrible jokes though...

 The Coffee Date